seoelab/Seoela-personal-website/content/authors/admin/_index.md

 status:
   icon: ☕️
 last_name: Seoela
-role: PhD Student in Economics
 highlight_name: true
-title: Bonang N Seoela
 first_name: Alice
 email: bseoela@iu.edu
 ---
 Greetings!

-I am currently a second-year economics Ph.D. student at Indiana University, with research interests in international trade, computational macroeconomics, environmental economics and applied econometrics.
-Prior to embarking on my doctoral studies, I held a position as a labor economist at the Idaho Department of Labor, where I had the opportunity to acquire valuable practical insights into labor market dynamics.
+I am currently an economics Ph.D. student at Indiana University, with research interests in international trade, computational macroeconomics, environmental economics and applied econometrics.
+Prior to embarking on my doctoral studies, I held a position as a labor economist at the Idaho Department of Labor.
 My academic background includes a bachelor's degree in physics from the College of Idaho and a master's degree in economics from Boise State University.

 {{% staticref "https://bonangseoela.netlify.app/uploads/resume.pdf" "newtab" %}} For more information, please see my CV.{{% /staticref %}}